Skip to main content

 Enhancement of community resilience

-The resilience of a community lies in the robustness of its buildings and infrastructure and its ability to recover quickly from damage caused by windstorms.
-Innovative new building products and approaches to retrofit building and infrastructure systems can improve resiliency.
-WHIP-C pursues research that uses analytical methods and experimental testing to develop products for enhancing community resilience.
+The resilience of a community lies in the robustness of its buildings and other infrastructure and its ability to recover quickly from damage caused by windstorms.
+Innovative new products and approaches for new constructions as well as retrofitting buildings and other infrastructure can improve the resilience.
+WHIP-C pursues research that uses analytical, experimental and numerical methods to develop such products and approaches.

 Awards